vokegpu/ekg-docs/README.md

 # EKG DOCS

-"Money does not buy knowledge, as does not buy love, but wasted knowledge is not wasted love in-someone"
+"Money does not buy knowledge, as does not buy love, but wasted knowledge is not wasted love in-someone",
-  - Rina,

 Thank you Astah 🐈‍⬛,
 Thank you God.